owncloud/cdperf/README.md

 Read more about [considerations](docs/considerations.md) of performance measurement.

+Detailed descriptions about all tests are [available here](docs/tests.md).

 ## Dashboard
 To visualize the test results you need an influxdb and grafana instance running.
 At ownCloud, we are using [https://github.com/owncloud-devops/k6-benchmark-visualization](https://github.com/owncloud-devops/k6-benchmark-visualization)